raddad772/raddad772.github.io/_posts/2024-07-21-genesis-vdp-pt-3.md

 3. fill data -> VRAM

 The DMA unit, when doing type 1 transfers, uses the FIFO buffer.
 Depending on the mode, it reads from whichever memory it's configured to, and puts entries into the FIFO.
 If the FIFO is full, the DMA unit will pause and wait.

-Due to certain design restrictions, the DMA unit can only write 1 byte at a time, despite the interface being 16 bits.
-Bytes are written in low-endian order.
-It appears that DMA was designed for 128K of RAM and, with that mod, the FIFO will commit 2 bytes per slot instead of 1 from DMA.

 You basically set the destination up as if you were about to do a CPU write, and then trigger the DMA unit.
 It will then repeatedly read from whichever source, and write it to the data port.
 This will fill the FIFO buffer with write commands.
 It then pauses until the FIFO buffer discharges at least once and continues on.